Three Elements of Effective Teacher Professional Development

 At the heart of each school’s professional training success is something researchers refer to as “Connected Professional Learning,” in which learning is embedded into every part of the teacher’s daily work.

 ERS identifies three key elements that these schools were able to implement in achieving connected professional learning.
-As you work on your district’s professional development game this summer, keep these ideas in mind.
+As you work on your district’s teacher PD strategies, keep these ideas in mind.

 Connected professional learning environments provide teachers with in-depth lesson materials that they can use in their classrooms, ERS reports: